soorajtom/lwip-hurd-doc/Files/port/netif/hurdtunif.c.md

 	hurdtunif_output (struct netif *netif, struct pbuf *p, const ip4_addr_t * ipaddr)

+	*netif  - the interface in question
+	*p      - the pbuf about to be attached to the interface's queue *ipaddr - not used

 Enqueues the data.

 * A copy of the `pbuf` is made.